Introduction

 " Don't include vi compatibilityset nocompatible

 Right off the bat, the first thing I do is turn off Vi compatibility.
 If you were never an ardent Vi user (not Vim, Vi) then just turn off Vi compatibility.
-Then I make the backspace key play a bit nicer on OS X too allow me to backspace over auto-indents, line breaks, and the start of inserts.
+Then I make the backspace key play a bit nicer on OS X to allow me to backspace over auto-indents, line breaks, and the start of inserts.

 " os x backspace fixset backspace=indent,eol,startset modelines=0 " dont need modelines and the potential security hazard